 OTHER PROFESSIONAL (Line 9) - Report all direct costs for the provision of other professional and ancillary health care services including but not limited to: optometry, podiatry, chiropractic, acupuncture, naturopathy, speech, occupational and physical therapy, etc. (A more complete list appears at Appendix A.) Included in direct costs are staff, fringe benefits, supplies, equipment depreciation, related travel, and contracted services.
-Corporate administrative and facility costs should be included on Line 15 Column A and allocated in Column B. Note that there is a "specify" cell for this line.
+Corporate administrative and facility costs should be included on Line 15 Column A and allocated in Column B. Note that there is a cell to "specify" the other professional costs reported on this line.